Pulmonary Embolism – Diagnosis, Symptoms, and Treatment

 What Causes a Pulmonary Embolism?

-Pulmonary embolism is typically caused by a blood clot originating the lower limbs called deep vein thrombosis.
+Pulmonary embolism is typically caused by a blood clot originating the lower limbs called a deep vein thrombosis.
 These blood clots can dislodge and travel to the lung – producing symptoms such as sudden chest pain and shortness of breath.
-People also frequently develop low oxygen levels (hypoxia) because they cannot effectively exchange gases in the lungs.
+People also frequently develop low oxygen levels (hypoxia) because the areas of the lung that are without blood flow are useless for absorbing oxygen.

-The most common risk factors for the development of pulmonary embolism include:
+The risk of pulmonary embolism is primarily based on the factors that increase the risk of deep vein thrombosis.
+The most common risk factors for the development of deep vein thrombosis and pulmonary embolism include:

 - Prior history of deep vein thrombosis or pulmonary embolism